swcarpentry-ja/python-novice-gapminder/_episodes/04-built-in.md

 ~~~
 help(round)
 ~~~
-{: .python}
+{: .language-python}
 ~~~
 Help on built-in function round in module builtins:

-round(...)
-    round(number[, ndigits]) -> number
+round(number, ndigits=None)

-    Round a number to a given precision in decimal digits (default 0 digits).
+    Round a number to a given precision in decimal digits.

-    This returns an int when called with one argument, otherwise the
+    The return value is an integer if ndigits is omitted or None.
+Otherwise
-    same type as the number. ndigits may be negative.
+    the return value has the same type as the number.  ndigits may be negative.
 ~~~
 {: .output}

+## The Jupyter Notebook has two ways to get help.

+*   Option 1: Place the cursor near where the function is invoked in a cell (i.e., the function name or its parameters),
+    * Hold down `shift`, and press `tab`.
+    * Do this several times to expand the information returned.
+*   Option 2: Type the function name in a cell with a question mark after it.
+Then run the cell.

 ## Python reports a syntax error when it can't understand the source of a program.